Decoy Pinot Noir 2021 Review: A Pinot That Shows Its Hand Early

 Decoy Pinot Noir 2021 bottle on grey marble background

 We opened this bottle over a weekend lunch, curious about Decoy’s California Pinot Noir.
-We expected light fruit, soft oak, and a touch of charm—but the wine showed its hand quickly: lean, oak-driven, and reluctant to reveal much else.
+Expectation leaned toward light fruit and soft oak, but the wine presented differently from the outset.

 Vintage: